rafaelre898/test-project/README.md

 - A page and route that get all products, and displays them in a list of links that go to the details page.
 - Any creative styling enhancements.

+When complete, do a pull request on the development branch.

 Any questions, please reach out. ryan.chesnut@concora.com